leonsteinhaeuser/observer/README.md

 # observer

 This library implements the pub/sub pattern in a generic way.
-It uses Go's generic types to declare the type of the client identifier as well as the type of the event.
+It uses Go's generic types to declare the type of the event.

 ## Usage